Knowing how best to search for a lost golf ball will save you shots, money and stress – just the kind of win-win-win scenario all golfers yearn for

 Few things increase the golfer’s stress and anxiety levels more than the uncertainty of whether or not they’re going to find a stray golf ball, especially late in the round with a good score going, where everything possible must be done to try to prevent the untimely loss of two shots.

-Giving yourself the best chance when searching for a lost ball is a triple win scenario, for not only will it alleviate that stress (is there a better feeling in golf than finally finding your ball as the clock ticks on and hope seems to be fading?), but it will also save you from the stroke and distance penalty of trudging back to the tee or where you last played from (effectively two shots), and a pretty penny too if you’re playing premium golf balls like the Titleist Pro V1 at £3 to £4 a pop.
+Giving yourself the best chance when searching for a lost ball is a triple win scenario, for not only will it alleviate that stress (is there a better feeling in golf than finally finding your ball as the clock ticks on and hope seems to be fading?), but it will also save you from the stroke and distance penalty of trudging back to the tee or where you last played from (effectively two shots), and a pretty penny too if you’re playing premium golf balls.

 So how should you go about the search for a lost golf ball?
-These six essentials will increase your chances of success…
+These seven essentials will increase your chances of success…

 This may sound obvious, but how often do golfers fail to follow this clear-cut number one priority when it comes to finding errant golf balls?